*M. Johansen, PhD (Director)—public management

 The Academic Program

 The Public Administration Program (PUBA) offers students a comprehensive foundation in public administration that is designed to build leadership in public service in Hawai'i, the mainland U.S., and the Asia-Pacific region.
 Located in the College of Social Sciences, it offers a 39-credit master's degree and a 15-credit certificate.
 The program's format emphasizes interdisciplinary learning, collaborative teaching, and a learning community experience that is designed to help students gain knowledge, and learn skills and the values that are important for public service leadership.
-The classes create an environment in which many of the complex issues facing those with public responsibilities are addressed while also giving participants specific skills useful to their work in the public, nonprofit, and private sectors.
+The classes create an environment in which many of the complex issues facing those with public responsibilities are addressed while also giving participants specific skills useful to their work in the public and nonprofit sectors.
 The program emphasizes teamwork and collaboration so students can practice effectively in a multicultural and global society.
 PUBA also offers a certificate in public administration with a track in public leadership as well as one with a focus in nonprofit management.
-It offers a part-time program designed to assist students who are working full time and an 18-month accelerated program.
+It offers a part-time program, full time, and 18-month program to suit the student's needs.

-Financial support for the degree and the certificate is available through the Herman S. Doi Fellowship and the Pacific Island Health Administration Scholarship.
+Financial support for the degree and the certificate is available through the Herman S. Doi Fellowship and the D. W. Wood Pacific Island Health Administration Scholarship.
 For further information, contact the program office in Saunders Hall 631 or call (808) 956-8260.
 Applicants may also apply to the East-West Center.

 Admissions are in the fall only.

 The required courses are highly interdisciplinary and integrate a series of perspectives and skills important to effective work in public service.
-These courses include content in effective communication in the public sector, the political context of public institutions, economic processes, public ethics and leadership, budgeting, policy processes, analysis and implementation, administrative law, organizational change, public personnel management, research design and methods and the role of culture in public service.
+These courses include content in effective communication in the public sector; the political context of public institutions; economic processes; public ethics and leadership; budgeting; policy processes, analysis and implementation; organizational change, public personnel management, research design and methods; and the role of culture in public service.

 The electives allow each student to design a program of study built around a theme of their personal and professional interests.
 Elective courses are selected by the student in consultation with the student's faculty advisor.